 The ultimate aim of this report is to contribute to reducing the adverse social and environmental impacts caused by the Dutch dredging sector by holding Dutch dredging companies and the Dutch government accountable for fulfilling their international responsibilities and commitments to respect and protect human rights and the environment.
 The report also aims to highlight how the global dredging sector operates, the role of Dutch dredging companies in the global market, and some of the key specific social and economic risks faced by the sector.
 The report does not aim to provide a comprehensive overview of all the risks faced by the sector, but it does provide a starting point for developing a more detailed sector risk analysis.
 The Suez Canal expansion project is used as an example because it illustrates a number of the sector-specific social and environmental risks facing the dredging sector as a whole.
-Although the primary focus of the report is on Dutch dredging companies and governments around the world.
+Although the primary focus of the report is on Dutch dredging companies and the Dutch government, there are clear implications for other dredging companies and governments around the world.